West Highland Way Packing List

 Quality Raincoat

 I did not have the best hiking gear for walking the West Highland Way.
-My £25 Trespass from TK Maxx was poor quality, selected because of the colour.
+My £25 Trespass from TK Maxx was of poor quality and was selected because of the colour.

-The Rupal is made from GORETEX which makes it waterproof, not just showerproof like cheaper coats.
+The Rupal is made from Gore-Tex, making it waterproof, not just showerproof like cheaper coats.
 It is flattering and comes in decent colours.

 For long-term travel hikes, I pack a Marmot PreCip Jacket US / UK because it is water-resistant, thin, light AND folds away into its own pocket.

-Although I do think something heavier like the Rupal would be better for the WHW.
-When it rains it pours!
+Although I do think something heavier, like the Rupal, would be better for the WHW.

 Footwear

-I killed my Achilles on Day 4 and I blame heavy overly supportive walking boots and my ineptness for not breaking them in.
+I killed my Achilles, and I blame heavy, overly supportive walking boots and my ineptness for not breaking them in.

-Hiking for beginners biggest rule – do not buy boots one week before the trek, you have to break them in and mould them to your feet.
-In saying that, my companion, Julie’s boots were years old but she still suffered.
+The biggest rule for hiking for beginners is not to buy boots one week before the trek.
+You have to break them in and mould them to your feet.
+In saying that, my companion, Julie, ‘s boots were years old, but she still suffered.

-You are mainly walking over farmlands and much of it is flat, trek trainers with gaiters over the trouser’ would suffice.
+You are mainly walking over farmlands, and much of it is flat, trekking trainers with gaiters over the trousers would suffice.

 They are comfortable, waterproof and look great.
 My only complaint is that sometimes the lace loop catches on the tie bracket and causes me to trip.

-I did the Devil’s Staircase in Nike trainers (as I could not get the boots over my ankles).
-What a boss I hear you say, not.
+I did the Devil’s Staircase in trainers as I could not get the boots over my ankles.

 Since the West Highland Way, I’ve broken in a pair of Salomon Ellipse trek trainers over mountains, volcanoes (even sledging down it using my feet as brakes!) and through rainforests.

-I honestly wish I had them during this hike then maybe I would not have had Achilles issues?
-Heading elsewhere in the UK for trekking?
-Check out this UK hikes packing list.
+I honestly wish I had them during this hike.
+Then maybe I would not have had Achilles issues.

 Salomon Quest Ladies Boots